fabiosferreira/reactsniffer/README.md

     <img src="https://github.com/fabiosferreira/reactsniffer/blob/main/img/ReactSniffer-Architecture.png" width= "600px" />
 </p>

 The Parser is a Command-Line Interface (CLI) implemented in Node, which receives as input a valid front-end file and generates an Abstract Syntax Tree (AST) in a JSON format.
-The principal element of this parser is [Babel](https://babeljs.io/), which has a [parser](https://babeljs.io/docs/en/babel-parser) to generate an AST for JSX code.
-Therefore, our Parser module generates an AST for the front-end file and exports it to a JSON format, which will be used as input to the Smells Detector module.

 The Smells Detector module is also implemented in Node and relies on the AST to search and inspect React elements.
-It recursively traverses the AST using a preorder algorithm.

 ## Installation